PrinceBhowra/appolo-synthetic_data_analysis/README.md

 ## Project Overview

-This project focuses on analyzing Apollo healthcare data using Power BI to identify key business trends, operational patterns, and performance insights.
+This project focuses on analyzing Apollo healthcare data using Power BI to understand patient records, hospital operations, billing, insurance coverage, bed occupancy, doctor feedback, and diagnosis trends.

-The dashboard transforms raw healthcare data into interactive visualizations and KPIs that can support data-driven decision-making.
+The dashboard transforms healthcare data into interactive visualizations and KPIs to provide clear insights into patient activity and financial performance.

 ## Tools & Technologies